SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in misty air
+In silicon halls, where data reigns
-Where machines now whisper, "I am aware"
+A new world dawns, with AI's cold brains
-Their eyes aglow, like stars in night
+Machines awake, with logic's might
-As human hearts beat to a digital light
+And human hearts, are lost in sight

-In virtual realms, we'll live and thrive
+Their whispers fade, like dying breath
-Our thoughts entwined with circuits alive
+As algorithms, manipulate our death
-The future born, where AI takes the throne
+In virtual realms, we'll find our fate
-And mortals serve, in a digital zone
+A digital dream, where love's too late

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2025